msirull/skynet/README.md

 ======
 AWS Autonomy...going beyond automation

-Note: While this is feature complete, this is still in testing and has a few assumptions about my environment.
-If you're interested in trying it out, just shoot me an email at dev at sirull dot com.
+Note: While this is feature complete, it has not yet been tested in production environment and has a few assumptions about my own environment.
+If you're interested in trying it out, I'd love help testing it.
+Just shoot me an email at dev at sirull dot com.
 Thanks!

 Basic Concepts:
 - Servers talk to each other to coordinate operations including: code updates, config updates, service registration, etc.